Manhattan Taxi Accident Lawyer

 You can sue the parties that were involved, as long as they were driving carelessly and negligently caused your injuries.

 What qualifies as a “Serious Injury” in these accidents?

 In the state of New York, you must have a “serious injury” if you are going to sue any for additional compensation above the no-fault limits.
 For you to succeed in your personal lawsuit, you must sustain a “serious injury”.
-These injuries can be described as scarring or disfigurement, a fracture, amputation, paralysis, or death.
+These injuries can be described as scarring or disfigurement, a fracture, surgery, amputation, paralysis, or death.
 There is a substantial amount of gray area in any other injury, so judgment is made on a case by case basis.
 Typically, serious surgeries are also included under the umbrella for serious injuries.
 Back surgeries, knee surgeries, shoulder surgeries, wrist surgeries, and neck surgeries are the most common.
 However, the final decision will rest with a judge or jury if you don’t reach a settlement.